YOUR HEIRS WILL likely appreciate what you bequeath them. But some bequests may be appreciated more than others.

 Life insurance can also make an attractive inheritance, especially if you are subject to estate taxes.
 Why?
 The proceeds will be income-tax-free to your beneficiaries and, if properly structured, the policy won’t be part of your taxable estate.
 Still, given how expensive life insurance becomes as you age, you probably shouldn’t buy it solely to ensure an inheritance, unless estate taxes are an issue.

 You might keep highly appreciated investments held in a regular taxable account and bequeath those.
 That way, you’ll avoid the embedded capital gains tax bill, thanks to the step-up in basis upon death, and that will leave more money for your heirs.
-In 2015, President Obama proposed eliminating the step-up.
-Even though the proposal didn’t become law, it’s an idea that may be revived at some point.
+In recent years, there have been various proposals aimed at eliminating the step-up.
+While nothing has yet become law, it’s an idea that could eventually gain political traction.
 Keep in mind that you should sell underwater investments, not bequeath them.
 You can use the tax losses to reduce your income tax bill while you’re alive, but those losses have no tax value after your death.

 What if you are faced with a choice between bequeathing a traditional retirement account and bequeathing money in a taxable account?
 Now that the stretch IRA has disappeared, you might look to bequeath investments in a regular taxable account, which will mean more after-tax dollars for your heirs.